anonymity12/Coursetro-Ethereum/README.md

 # Coursetro-Ethereum
-a app run on ethereum Ropsten test net
+a DApp run on ethereum Ropsten test net

 ## keywords